theme613/flagmedaddy-1/README.md

 # 💘 FlagMeDaddy - Dating App on Oasis Sapphire

-A decentralized dating application built on Oasis Sapphire blockchain with Rose Wallet integration, featuring user verification, matching, and a unique flagging system for post-date reviews.
+A decentralized dating application built on Oasis Sapphire blockchain with Metamask Wallet integration, featuring user verification, matching, and a unique flagging system for post-date reviews.

 ## 🌟 Features